RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 |Listener:|Is doing that likely to be fatal?|
 {:.chat}

-It can be OK to clarify the member's intentions by asking a question like:
+And it can be OK to clarify the member's intentions by asking a question like:

 |Listener:|Do you intend to die by doing this?|
 {:.chat}